 - By submitting a photograph, you warrant and represent that each photograph you submit is your own original work to which you alone own the copyright.
 It is the legal responsibility of the entrant, and not CLCC or DEEP, to ensure that they comply with these ownership and copyright requirements and that they own the rights to reproduction of their images without violating the rights of any third party.
 Entrants who do not fulfill these criteria will be deemed ineligible and disqualified.

 ABOUT DIANA ATWOOD JOHNSON

 The OSWA Photo Contest is named in honor of Diana Atwood Johnson, an avid birder and accomplished amateur bird photographer.
-Diana recently stepped down as Chair of the Natural Heritage, Open Space & Watershed Land Acquisition Review Board (Review Board), a position she held for 18 of her 19 years on the board.
+Diana stepped down as Chair of the Natural Heritage, Open Space & Watershed Land Acquisition Review Board (Review Board), a position she held for 18 of her 19 years on the board.